State of Mind (video game): Development

 Development of State of Mind was led by Martin Ganteföhr, creator of the 2004 adventure game The Moment of Silence.
 Production began in 2015.
 The game was developed with Unreal Engine 4.
 State of Mind features a low-poly art style inspired in part by the visuals of That Dragon, Cancer.
 According to Daedalic's Kai Fiebig, the art style was Ganteföhr's idea, as the fragmented look reflected the game's themes in its portrayal of "a shattered person, a shattered society on the edge of change."
-The game was released on Nintendo Switch on August 15, 2018 in the west and on November 8, 2018 in Japan.
+The game was released on Nintendo Switch on August 15, 2018, in the west and on November 8, 2018, in Japan.

 Reception

-State of Mind received mixed to positive reviews from video game critics.
-Aggregating review website Metacritic gave the PC version 69/100, the PlayStation 4 version 67/100, the Xbox One version 73/100 and the Nintendo Switch version 63/100.
+State of Mind received mixed reviews from video game critics on Metacritic.

-Writing for Adventure Gamers, Pascal Takaia gave the game a mixed review, praising the transhumanist themes and voice acting, while criticizing the game's narrative, puzzles and characters.
+Writing for Adventure Gamers, Pascal Takaia praised the transhumanist themes and voice acting, while criticizing the game's narrative, puzzles and characters.
 Conversely, Jeuxvideo.com gave the game a positive review, particularly praising the game's visuals, story and themes.
-Roy Woodhouse of Gamereactor acclaimed the game for its gripping sci-fi world and he implied that the game is "thought-provoking and provides emotional and engaging narrative", although calling the puzzles in the game "a little weak".
+Roy Woodhouse of Gamereactor praised the game for its gripping sci-fi world, and he said the game is "thought-provoking and provides emotional and engaging narrative", though he called the puzzles "a little weak".
 Writing for GameStar, Robin Rüther praised the graphics but criticised the lack of challenge and the mini games.
-Paula Sprödefeld of PC Games, gave the game 82/100 and commended the story and graphics, while mentioning some complaints regarding the controls.
+Paula Sprödefeld of PC Games liked the story and graphics but had complaints regarding the controls.

-Conversely, Dom Reseigh-Lincoln of Nintendo Life, gave the game a mixed review, saying that " State of Mind has its moments to shine - certain plot beats in the final act do offer some genuine payoff, and some of those visuals are a joy to see running in docked mode or in handheld - but they’re too often lost in a mire of storytelling cliche and science fiction tropes you’ve seen done better countless times before.
-A set of in-game achievements do help break up the lengthy plot, but the awkward voice acting and lack of cohesion between its gameplay ideas ultimately make for a muddled experience at best ".
-Writing for VideoGamer, Josh Wish praised the story as well as the art style, while mentioning the puzzles and some story related cliches as negative aspects of the game.
-Moreover, Jan Wöbbeking of 4players, gave the PC version of the game 69/100, commending the story but criticizing the mini games as well as the portrayal of characters.
+Conversely, Dom Reseigh-Lincoln of Nintendo Life, said "State of Mind has its moments to shine", including the endgame plot and visuals, but he criticized what he felt were overdone science fiction cliches, poor voice acting, and a "lack of cohesion between its gameplay ideas", which said resulted in "a muddled experience at best".
+Writing for VideoGamer, Josh Wish praised the story and the art style, while mentioning the puzzles and some story related cliches as negative aspects.
+Jan Wöbbeking of 4Players commended the story but criticized the mini games and the portrayal of characters.